cancerbioinformatics/smuLymphNet/README.md

 2. Inference pipeline: generates entire WSI segmentation mask
 3. Quantification pipeline:

+## 1. Models

+The trained pytorch models for germinal centre and sinus segmentation at 10x magnification are under the ./models folder.

+1. gc_multi.pth: germinal centre segmentation
+2. sinus_multi.pth: sinus segmentation

 ## Quantification

 Once the segmentation masks have been generated, we can quantify the segmented features.
 Example usage